-We note that instead of data augmentation, one could also trim the data set to get rid of the boundary effect, losing only a negligible (tending to zero) fraction of the data.
-This can be done in an analogous way to data augmentation and is left as an exercise to the reader.
+We note that, instead of data augmentation, one could also trim the dataset to eliminate boundary effects, sacrificing only a negligible fraction of the data (vanishing as $n\rightarrow\infty$).
+This can be done in a manner analogous to data augmentation and is left as an exercise for the reader.